de-it-krachten/ansible-role-docker-compose/README.md

 # Specifies project location
 docker_compose_project_dir: "{{ docker_compose_root }}/{{ docker_compose_project_name }}"

-# Should the latest image be pulled during project start/restart
+# Should the latest image be pulled during project start/restart (always, missing)
-docker_compose_pull: false
+docker_compose_pull: missing

+# Should the latest image be build during project start/restart (always, missing)
+docker_compose_build: never

 # Force restart of the project (by default only when a change is found)
 docker_compose_restart: false